jhumelsine/jhumelsine.github.io/_posts/2026-04-30-continued-learning.md

 I am a visual learner.
 MOOCs worked for me, because much of it involved watching videos.

-Much like books are long form and blogs and articles are short form, MOOCs tend to be long form, and online videos that are also short form.
+Much like books are long-form and blogs and articles are short-form, MOOCs tend to be long-form educational experiences, while standalone online videos are often short-form.

 ## Videos
 Some software professional share their experience and knowledge via online videos.